George Hart (physicist)

 George A. Hart (fl. late 20th century) is a physicist and is best known in regard to his regular appearances on the Coast to Coast AM late-night radio talk show, and to a lesser extent for a discovery leading to an improvement of the rare gas halide excimer laser.

 Hart specialized in the application of supercomputers to the mathematical modeling of systems exhibiting extremely complex behavior.
 As a consultant to the Pentagon, he continues to work on the next generation of Strategic Defense Initiative technology.

 Excimer laser

-The first excimer laser was invented in 1970 by Nikolai Basov, yet Dr. Hart continued to take credit for having invented the eximer laser on several occasions from 2012 to 2013 while appearing on the air on the Coast to Coast AM late-night talk show.
+The first excimer laser was invented in 1970 by Nikolai Basov, yet Dr. Hart continued to take credit for having invented the excimer laser on several occasions from 2012 to 2013 while appearing on the air on the Coast to Coast AM late-night talk show.
 Five years after its inception and two years after Northrop Corporation Research and Technology Center's team leader, Dr. Bhaumik announced the successful demonstration of the world's first efficient excimer laser at the Denver, Colorado meeting of the Optical Society of America in May 1973, Hart along with Naval Research Laboratory colleague, Stuart Searles, (also confer Charles Brau, James J. Ewing) invented (and patented) an excimer laser improvement.
 Hart also had nothing to do with the invention of LASIK, as the first patent was granted by the U.S. Patent Office to Dr. Gholam A. Peyman on June 20, 1989.